acorn-io/acorn-oss-workshop/steps/acorn.md

 }
 ```

-Of course the Acornfile format can easily embrace the complexity of a real-world multi-container application using the higher-level elements listed above.
+Of course the Acornfile format can easily embrace the complexity of a real-world multi-containers application using the higher-level elements listed above.

-In this workshop, we will use a sample application and show to it can be handled with Acorn.
+In this workshop, we will use a sample application and show how it can be handled with Acorn.
 Doing so we will study in details the structure of an Acornfile.

 [Previous](../README.md)
 [Next](./environment.md)